-In the above steps, we have manually configured the network adapter on a desktop or laptop to replace existing addresses with Google addresses.
-Now, we will examine how to assign DNS addresses to computers that receive automatic IP addresses through the ADSL Modem.
+In the above steps, we manually configured the network adapter on a desktop or laptop computer and replaced the existing addresses with Google addresses.
+Now, we will examine how computers with automatic IP addresses are assigned DNS addresses via ADSL Modem.

-After changing the server addresses on a Router/Modem, you must select the Automatically Obtain DNS Server Address option in the TCP/IP settings of computers on the network.
+After changing the server addresses on a Router or Modem, you must select the Obtain DNS Server Address Automatically option in the TCP/IP settings of the computers on the network.

 If you configure these server addresses on your device, a URL request on the local network will process with the server addresses on the device.

 Follow the steps below to configure the name server settings of an ADSL modem or Router.

 Open a web browser on your computer and type the default gateway IP address of your ADSL Modem or Router in the URL and press Enter.

 Type your user name and password in the ADSL Modem’s administration panel and click Login.